bboylyg/ABL/README.md

 The unlearned model will be saved to `'weight/ABL_results/<model_name>.tar'`

-Please read `quick_unlearning_demo.py` to adjust the default parameters for your needs.
+Please read `quick_unlearning_demo.py` to adjust the default parameters for your experiment.

 ---